Annual Notification of Rights under the Family Educational Rights and Privacy Act And Notice of Publication of Campus Crime and Graduation Statistics

 Northampton Community College will release only the following directory information to telephonic requests: student name, degree sought or completed, expected dates of completion of degree requirements or graduation, and enrollment status.

-6. Students may restrict the release of Directory Information, except to school officials with legitimate educational interest and those listed in #3 above.
-A student must make the request in writing at the Records Office within two weeks of the beginning of the semester.
-Requests are valid until the student notifies the Records Office in writing.
+6. Students may restrict the release of directory information, except to school officials with legitimate educational interest and those listed in # 3 above.
+A student must make the request in writing to the Records Office.
+Requests are valid until the student notifies the Records Office, in writing, to cancel that restriction.
 Students must understand that withholding directory information prevents the College from verifying attendance or graduation to potential employers, publishing the student's name in a graduation program or dean's list, and makes athletes ineligible to participate in any activity requiring publication of a team roster.